Crime

 Horner graduated from high school.
 All the accommodations he received through the special education program ended at the at time, Marie said.

 “He was always pleasant to interact with,” Marie said.
-He always came willingly and would accept redirection and the assignments he came to complete.
+He always came willingly and would accept redirection and the assignments he came to complete, she said.

 “He worked hard to achieve,” Marie said of Horner’s efforts during high school.